ren0716/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing classes/assignments, the existing classes/assignments of the student will be removed i.e adding of classes/assignments is not cumulative.
-* You can remove all the person’s classes/assignments by typing `c/`/ `a/` without specifying any classes/assignments after it.
+* You can remove all the student’s classes/assignments by typing `c/`/ `a/` without specifying any classes/assignments after it.

 Examples:
 *  `edit 1 p/91234567 ` Edits the phone number of the 1st student to be `91234567`.
-*  `edit 2 n/Betsy Crower a/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing assignments.
+*  `edit 2 n/Betsy Crower a/` Edits the name of the 2nd student to be `Betsy Crower` and clears all existing assignments.

 ### Locating students by name: `find`